Cegonhacoin/Smart-Contract/README.md

 Select language: EN | [CN](./README_zh_CN.md) | [PT](./README_pt_BR.md) | [FA](./README_fa_IR.md)

-Cegonha Coin is a meme token that was inspired by the black stork, with the aim of being a means of payment in the bird world.
+Stork Chain is a meme token that was inspired by the black stork, with the aim of being a means of payment in the bird world.
 Its total supply is 1 quadrillion and its behavior is deflationary, generating 2% CC for holders and 9% for the liquidity portfolio.

 /**
 * @dev Módulo de contrato que fornece um mecanismo básico de controle de acesso, onde